bitsongofficial/go-bitsong/docs/delegator-guide-cli.md

 **NOTE: It is more secure to perform this action on an offline computer**
 :::

-To restore an account using a fundraiser mnemonic and store the associated encrypted private key on a computer, use the following command:
+To restore an account using a mnemonic and store the associated encrypted private key on a computer, use the following command:

 ```bash
 bitsongcli keys add <yourKeyName> --recover